Gordons LLP: Terms of Business

 - to continue to act for you would involve us in an unlawful act.

 This list is not exhaustive.
 We will tell you promptly if we intend to stop acting.

-If we need to stop acting for you where we are on the court record, you agree to pay our hourly rate fees of producing the necessary paperwork.
-If you do not sign the necessary paperwork promptly, meaning that we have to apply to the court to come off the record, then we will be entitled to charge you our hourly rate fees for this work, together with any disbursements we incur
+If we need to stop acting for you where we are on the court record, you agree to pay our hourly rate fees for producing the necessary paperwork.
+If you do not sign the necessary paperwork promptly, meaning that we have to apply to the court to come off the record, then we will be entitled to charge you our hourly rate fees for this work, together with any disbursements we incur.

-⦁ Our VAT number is: 170 2397 19
+- Our VAT number is: 170 2397 19

-⦁ This firm has professional indemnity insurance covering England and Wales.
+- This firm has professional indemnity insurance covering England and Wales.
 Our insurer is: Aviva Insurance Limited, St Helens, 1 Undershaft, London EC3P 3DQ

-⦁ We are authorised and regulated by the Solicitors Regulation Authority (“the SRA”) www.sra.org.uk
+- We are authorised and regulated by the Solicitors Regulation Authority (“the SRA”) www.sra.org.uk

-If, having received our response to your complaint, you are still not satisfied, you can refer your complaint to the Legal Ombudsman.
-The Legal Ombudsman will expect you to have given us the opportunity to resolve your concerns before getting involved.
+If, having received our response to your complaint, you are still not satisfied, you can refer your complaint to the Legal Ombudsman (‘LeO’).
+LeO will expect you to have given us the opportunity to resolve your concerns before getting involved.
 As a guideline, they suggest a timescale of eight weeks for us to resolve your complaint.

 There are timescales for referring complaints to the Legal Ombudsman.
 You must do so within six months of our final written response to your complaint.
 Also LeO will ordinarily only investigate complaints which have been referred to them no later than one year from the date of the problem happening, or one year from when you should reasonably have known there was cause for complaint.
 Further details can be found at www.legalombudsman.org.uk or on 0300 555 0333, or by writing to PO Box 6167, Slough, SL1 0EH .